 Mrs. Preston and her family, three daughters and husband, moved to Raleigh in 2002 where she is very involved with her local church.
 In addition to accompanying, teaching, and being a mom, she performs with not only two sopranos, but also violinist, Dr. Susan Wallace.
 Their duo is named “The Recitalists” and performs frequently in the Triangle area.

 Mrs. Preston is currently the new Second Vice-President of the Raleigh Piano Teachers Association and past Treasurer for 3 years.
 She is also a member of NCMTA and MTNA.

 Anne Scoggin holds a Bachelor of Music degree with a major in Piano Performance from the University of Tennessee/Chattanooga and a Master's degree in Piano Performance and Pedagogy from Meredith College.
 She has been a long-time independent teacher in Louisburg, taught at Campbell University for five years, and at Raleigh Conservatory of Music for twenty years.
 Her teaching experience includes working with students of all ages and levels of piano study.
 Fulfilling the standards of the Music Teachers National Association Professional Certification Program, Mrs. Scoggin holds the designation of a Nationally Certified Teacher of Music.
-She is a member of the Raleigh Piano Teachers Association and the North Carolina Music Teachers Association, which she presently serves as Piano Contest Co-Director.
+She is a member of the Raleigh Piano Teachers Association and the North Carolina Music Teachers Association, which she presently serves as the State Independent Music Teachers Forum Chair.
 She has presented programs to area piano teachers organizations, judged in piano competitions, directed master classes, performed in duo recitals, and accompanied vocalists and instrumentalists.
 Mrs. Scoggin is also the organist/choir director at St. Paul's Episcopal Church in Louisburg.